 VoIP Network is becoming the most needed element in modern business communication.
 Although there is much cost-effectiveness and convenience associated with VoIP, it has its limitations when it comes to safety.
 As a communication provider, if you are using VoIP you will need a Session Border Controller (SBC) to mitigate the threats from network-based attacks.
-A Session Border Controller is also referred to as Class 4 Softswitch or Class 4 Switch.
-Here are some of the security features of a VoIP Session Border Controller:
+A VoIP Session Border Controller is also referred to as Class 4 Softswitch or Class 4 Switch.

 Prevention from DDoS Attacks

 When it comes to security features of an SBC, Distributed denial-of-service (DDoS) protection holds prime importance.
 An SBC is placed at the edge of your communication network, which is connected to public networks resulting in higher exposure to DDoS attacks.

 Attackers try to spoof the source addresses of the target to send requests to a Server Host (i.e. Reflector), that generates a reply toward the target victim which is much bigger than the request message, resulting in a large flood of traffic for the attack.
 Mentioning DDoS attacks, you should note that attackers use small packet sizes to remain undetected.
 A VoIP SBC accepts media packets only if they agree to a session negotiated via SIP/SDP signaling.